AlexGusarov/currency-graph/README.md

 **React, TypeScript, Chart.js, Jest, Testing Library**

 ## API
 [This api is used](https://github.com/fawazahmed0/exchange-api).
-It has no specific restrictions - it shows data only from March 2 of this year.
+It has some specific restrictions - it shows data only from March 2 of 2023 year.

 Caching in localStorage is implemented to optimize downloads.